snovakovic/wiggle/README.md

   });

   /**
-  * queOn behaves same as on with difference that it won't execute when declared only when screen size changes from some other screen size to defined screen size.
+  * queueOn behaves same as on with difference that it won't execute when declared only when screen size changes from some other screen size to defined screen size.
   * in 99% casess on listener is right one to use.
   **/
   wiggle.queueOn('mobile', function() {